Liquidifty (LQT) Price Hits $0.0158 on Major Exchanges

 - The Web3 Project (WEB3) traded 213.7% higher against the dollar and now trades at $517.71 or 0.02213862 BTC.

-It is usually not presently possible to buy alternative cryptocurrencies such as Liquidifty directly using U.S. dollars.
-Investors seeking to acquire Liquidifty should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Liquidifty using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Liquidifty directly using US dollars.
+Investors seeking to acquire Liquidifty should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Liquidifty using one of the exchanges listed above.

 Receive News & Updates for Liquidifty Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Liquidifty and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.